hats-finance/games/README.md

 ## How to submit

 - Solutions must be submitted through the hats application at https://app.hats.finance/vulnerability
-- To win our $10,000 bounty, you must submit a working demonstration of the solution.
+- You must submit a working demonstration of the solution.
 This could be, for example, a hardhat project in which you fork mainnet and provide a script that will obtain the flag.
 - The contract is deployed on rinkeby: https://rinkeby.etherscan.io/address/0x9E4c331120448816450615349BD25605e4A2049E .
 However, if you do not want to give away the solution to your competitors, do not execute anything on-chain :)